smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.2.12 - 2022-08-17

+CHANGES:

+- Updated the max precision for various countries.
+- Updated list of countries that have super administration areas.
+- Fixed the changes field for NLD postal codes.
+- Fixed the changes field for some sub building scenarios.
+- Fixed sub building deficiencies for some GBR addresses.
+- Fixed precision for CAN addresses where no thoroughfare was matched.
+- Eliminate duplicate candidates.

 ## 3.2.11 - 2022-08-01

 CHANGES: